'A Silvery Sea'

 Lake District misty view

 For this piece I wanted the different textures to match closely the impression of form in the 'real' world, particularly with regard to the mist rolling over the mountain and the watery reflections.
-There was a particular challenge to this tryptich as the pieces had to match up across the lakeshore horizon line.
+There was a particular challenge to this since being a tryptich the pieces had to match up across the lakeshore horizon line.

 Size: Each W 25cm x H 70cm